Reckless Driving in Residential Areas

 Reckless driving in the state of Georgia is defined as operating a motor vehicle with “reckless disregard of persons or property.”
 In order to charge an individual with reckless driving, law enforcement must demonstrate that the individual acted with a required level of intent.
 In the state of Georgia, reckless driving is much more vaguely defined than other driving violations like speeding or running a red light.
 In many cases, law enforcement and the judge who hears the case have a great degree of discretion in deciding whether an individual’s driving pattern constitutes a reckless driving charge.Examples of Reckless Driving

-Accidents that take place when reckless driving occurs in residential areas often involve a motor vehicle driver failing to follow traffic as well as failure to maintain a proper lookout for road conditions as well as for other drivers or pedestrians.
+Accidents that take place because of reckless driving in residential areas often involve a motor vehicle driver failing to follow traffic as well as failure to maintain a proper lookout for road conditions as well as for other drivers or pedestrians.
+An Atlanta attorney can help you build a strong claim for damages.
 Reckless driving in a residential area can include a variety of types of driving patterns including drinking, excessive speeding, rag racing, following too closely, driving a vehicle without proper control of the automobile, passing another vehicle without first having a clear view of oncoming traffic, driving with too many passengers, overtaking another vehicle at a railroad or pedestrian crossing, failing to stop when approaching a school bus, failing to adequately notify others with a vehicle’s signals, and driving with an amount of alcohol in one’s system that does not satisfy a driving under the influence charge as well as many other types of driving patterns.
 For driving to be considered reckless rather than merely negligent, the driver must make a conscious decision to operate a vehicle in a specific way and a greater degree of risk must be involved.Proving that a Driver Was Responsible for Reckless Driving

 Individuals who are convicted of reckless driving will be charged with a misdemeanor and can face up to $1,000 and up to one year in jail.
 Reckless driving is not an automatic license suspension offense in the state of Georgia.
 A conviction for reckless driving, however, will also result in an individual having four points placed on their driving record.
 Motorists in the state of Georgia should understand that a driver’s license will be suspended if the individual accumulates fifteen points within a twenty four month period.
 Points, however, will be removed from a driver’s license after a period of two years.
 If an individual under the age of twenty one is convicted of reckless driving, the individual will lose their driver’s license.
 Drivers who face additional charges related to the event in question should be prepared to face even more significant penalties.Compensation for Parties Who Are Injured by Reckless Driving in a Residential Area